SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-handling-adjustments.md

 * See Prerequisites for End User from [Multiple Payment Gift](use-cases-multiple-payment-gift.md).

+Required:
+* Ability to navigate the donation records.

+Optional:
-* Required: Ability to navigate the donation records and access the refund request form.
-Organization’s gift refund policy and timelines for requesting refunds.
+*  Access to refund request forms, if in use.
+*  Organization’s gift refund policy and timelines for requesting refunds.

 **Best Practices:**